 An attorney is not required; however students are permitted to use an advisor of his/her choosing, which may include an attorney.

 No, Auburn University does not denote Code violations on academic transcripts.
 However suspension and expulsion records will be attached to a student’s transcript.
-For more detailed information regarding suspensions and expulsions see Section V. Student Records of the Code of Student Conduct.
+For more detailed information regarding suspensions and expulsions see Section XI.
+Student Records of the Code of Student Conduct.

 Please note that suspensions and expulsions are attached to the official academic records of the student.